nlybe/agora/README.md

     - Photos of ad unit
     - tax and shipping cost
     - Tags, comments, access level
-- Option to use Paypal Adaptive payments (PayPal API plugin is required)
 - Unlimited number of classifieds
 - Unlimited number of classifieds categories
 - Map of Classifieds with search options, if enabled by administrator